-Beth Davies is Senior Vice President at RTD Financial.
+Beth Davies is President at RTD Financial.
 In addition to her role in firm management, she works directly with business owners and executive staff to develop and monitor highly effective retirement programs for their organizations.
 Beth offers resourceful solutions to each client’s unique needs, earning their trust and confidence with her depth of knowledge and perspective.

 A pension practitioner since 1981, Beth has vast experience consulting on retirement plan design, plan administration, IRS and Dept. of Labor regulations, mergers and acquisitions, participant education and fiduciary governance.
 Beth shared client relationships with RTD since its inception and was delighted to join the firm in October 2013 and become an equity shareholder in 2017.
 She is a member of the firm’s Employer Retirement Plans, Trust and Non-profits, Strategic Partnerships, and Marketing & Communications committees.